 Suffering from depression?
 We can help you.

 We all know what depression is – that awful mood characterised by sadness, feelings of hopelessness, and social isolation.
-In fact, globally each person will experience a depressive episode at some point in their life – but the good news is that help is available.
+In fact, globally each person will experience a depressive episode at some point in their life – but the good news is that help and counselling are available.

 Some of us feel depressed when we lose someone we love while others slide into depression after losing their job.
-Some get depressed after a breakup while others experience sadness after a failure.
+Some people may get depressed after a breakup while others experience sadness and low mood after a failure.

 As life is full of ups and downs, and sometimes, the least-pleasant events that we’re forced to experience can result in depressive episodes.

-But according to the World Health Organisation, over 320 million people are living with depression worldwide and can involve people who experience clinical depression, people who’ve lost their job, marriage breakdown, fractured friendships or exciting opportunities they no longer feel motivated to attend which can impacts of their will to grow as a persona and in a professionally capacity.
+But according to the World Health Organisation, over 320 million people are living with depression worldwide and can involve people who experience clinical depression, job losses, marriage breakdown, fractured friendships or exciting opportunities they may no longer feel motivated to attend which can impact their will to grow as a person and in a professional capacity.

 So, let’s take a moment to understand what depression is and how this emotional problem can ruin your overall sense of health and wellbeing.

 How we can help you deal with depression